List of Naruto characters: Hidan

 Hidan (飛段) is the immortal, foul-mouthed, and sadomasochistic partner of Kakuzu and a former ninja of Yugakure, the Village Hidden in Boiling Water.
 He is a member of the Way of Jashin (ジャシン) religion which worships a deity of the same name and believes that anything less than death and utter destruction in battle is a sin.
 His religion's experimentations have led to the creation of his unique abilities; by consuming an opponent's blood and drawing Jashin's triangular symbol on the ground, Hidan can create a link with his opponent.
 Once this link is created, any damage done to Hidan's body is reflected on his opponent, allowing him to kill them by giving himself fatal injuries.
 Though his immortality keeps him from dying or suffer any impairment, Hidan feels his victims' suffering with an excitement bordering on arousal.
-After Hidan used this ability to kill Asuma Sarutobi, Shikamaru Nara fights him to avenge his teacher.
+After Hidan used this ability to kill Asuma Sarutobi, Shikamaru Nara fights him to avenge his master.
 Their battle culminates in Hidan being blown up, and Shikamaru burying his still-speaking remains in a forest that the Akatsuki will never be able to reach.
 As such, Hidan is no longer considered a member by the rest of the Akatsuki.
 In the Japanese version of the anime, Hidan is voiced by Masaki Terasoma.
 In the English version, he is voiced by Chris Edgerly and in Naruto Shippūden: Clash of Ninja Revolution 3 by Wally Wingert.